 The best example I can offer comes from my own life.
 Every night I repeat a customized prayer of my own creation, shown below.
 It took months of tinkering to get the wording precise, and I still tweak it occasionally in order to optimize its meaning and efficacy.

-The basic pattern comes from an introductory passage to the "bedtime Shema" that largely focuses on forgiveness.
-I retained the basic structure of this passage, but re-worded/expanded it to emphasize topics important to me:
+The basic pattern comes from an introductory passage to the "bedtime Shema."
+The passage largely focuses on forgiveness.
+I retained its basic structure but re-worded it to emphasize topics important to me:

-being loving and kind to myself via moderation of worry, sadness, anger, frustration, guilt, and regret
+being kind to myself by moderating worry, sadness, anger, frustration, and guilt

-I label it as "prayer" because it is a verbal ritual that helps me achieve and maintain awareness of my spiritual goals: joy and serenity.
-Every night when my head hits the pillow I clear my mind, say the following, then sleep:
+I define "prayer" as any verbal ritual that helps me achieve and maintain awareness of my spiritual goals: joy and serenity.
+Every night when my head hits the pillow I clear my mind, say the following prayer, then sleep:

 "With love and kindness: